 On the second Tuesday of every month, Microsoft releases a new update of the Malicious Software Removal Tool (MSRT).
-This tool is specially made for removing Malicious Software from the system, particularly the system that does not have a security solution installed.
+Microsoft made this tool especially for removing Malicious Software from the system.
+Particularly, the system that does not have a security solution installed.

 In this guide, we would know in detail what the Windows Malicious Software Removal Tool does and how to use it.